focus-editor/focus/LOG.md

     - Have a user error log - with an icon in the title bar to toggle it
     - Ignore project folders which are children of another project folder?

+- Fix selection rounding
+- When the window loses focus, redraw

 - File management:
     - Create a new open file dialog:
         - Ctrl+O to open dialog in the current file's folder